QuantVI/UEP_Financial_Engineering/README.md

-# UEP_Financial_Engineering
+# Financial_Engineering at Poznan University of Economics and Business
-Assorted code and accompanying materials from completed project and assignments in the Financial Engineering program.
+Assorted code, and accompanying materials, from completed project and assignments in the Financial Engineering program.